OdyseeTeam/Watch-on-Odysee/README.md

 ## Usage

 Go to YouTube in your browser.
-When you load a video or channel, it will detect if it's also uploaded to the LBRY Network and the it will move you to open.lbry.com so you can watch the video on LBRY (either on the web or in the app)!
+When you load a video or channel, it will detect if it's also uploaded to the Odysee and the it will move you to odysee.com so you can watch the video on Odysee

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.